MaTriXy/ROLEBENCH/README.md

 ## Contribution
 The project will always remain OPEN-SOURCE, further contributions involving new models and datasets, formulating new roles in the prompt templates are always welcome.

+## References
+if you find this work useful, please cite this repository:
+-